xlladdins/xll/talk.md

 }
 ```

-Use `WINAPI` for functions called by Excel if you don't like debugging mysterious call stack crashes.
+Use `WINAPI` for functions called by Excel if you don't like debugging mysterious corrupt call stack crashes.

 Export functions from the dll with `#pragma XLLEXPORT`.
 If you forget you will get a warning when the add-in is opened.